santashjena95/GCP-SRE-Implementation/README.md

 ## 4. Then it will automatically trigger the monitoring terraform module for the deploying custom log based metrics and associated monitoring alert

-## NOTE: Permissions needed for service account of terraform for monitoring: Logs Configuration Writer
+## NOTE: Permissions needed for service account of terraform for monitoring: Logs Configuration Writer, Monitoring AlertPolicy Editor

 ## Important Docs: